rdWei/painTUI/README.md

 ## Compilation Linux

-To compile painTUI on Linux, use the following command: `gcc main.c -o painTUI -lncurses`
+To compile painTUI on Linux, use the following command: `./build.sh`

 ## TODO